 WakeMed Medical Center- Raleigh Campus

 WakeMed North began as a stand-alone ED but has grown to become a full service, acute care hospital, focusing on women’s health.
-Residents work shifts in the ED alongside WEPPA physicians.
+The ED cares for 48,000 patients a year and residents work alongside WEPPA physicians.
 It provides another great opportunity to work in an environment with less subspecialty backup.

 WakeMed Medical Center- North Campus